IlyaOstashkov/Flutter-test-app/README.md

 ## Before build

-You need to run it at first for code generating.
+You need to run it at first to get dependencies and for code generating.

-`fvm flutter pub run build_runner build --delete-conflicting-outputs`
+`./scripts/get_all.sh`